 24 organic pearl onions or 3 organic onions, quartered

 1 lb organic mixed mushrooms

-chopped fresh organic parsley for garnish
+Chopped fresh organic parsley for garnish

 Add enough coconut oil or lard to the bacon fat to make about 1/4 cup and add diced onions, carrots, shallots and garlic.
 Season liberally with salt and pepper.
 Saute until soft.
 Transfer veggies to a large oven proof pot or Dutch oven.

-In a large dish mix arrowroot powder or rice flour, nutmeg, sea salt and black and white pepper.
+In a large dish mix arrowroot powder or cornstarch, nutmeg, sea salt and black and white pepper.
 Salt and pepper the beef and then toss the cubed beef in flour to coat.
 Add to frying pan with enough coconut oil or lard to prevent sticking.
 Brown well and transfer meat to the large pot with the veggies.

 Use the 1/2 cup cognac or bourbon and some of the beef stock to deglaze the frying pan over high heat.
 Scrap all the bits of good stuff off the bottom and then pour into pot with meat and veggies.

 Add remaining beef stock, wine, thyme and bay leaf.
 Bring to a boil.
 Once boiling, transfer to pot with meat and veggies, cover, and carefully place in oven and bake at 325F for 3 hours.

 In the meantime, peel the pearl onions, if using (peel easier if blanched for 30 seconds or so, frozen pearl onions will already be peeled) or, if not using pearl onions, peel and quarter the large onions.
 Saute the pearl or quartered onions in about 3 TBLS butter with 2 TBLS of sucanat until browned.
 Remove to a dish, then in the same pan, melt remaining 2 TBLS butter and saute mushrooms until golden.
 Transfer to dish with onions.